emc-openstack/vmax-cinder-driver/README.md

         # cp cp ca_cert.pem /usr/share/ca-certificates/ca_cert.crt

 3. Update CA certificate database with the following commands:

-        # dpkg-reconfigure ca-certificates

-Note:

    Check that the new *ca_cert.crt* is going to be activiated by selecting *ask* on the dialog.
 If it is not enabled for activation, down/up key to select and space key to enable/disable.

+        # dpkg-reconfigure ca-certificates
         # sudo update-ca-certificates

 4. Update */etc/cinder/cinder.conf* to reflect SSL functionality by